AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 - Expected:
   - All internships are displayed sorted by their deadlines in descending order (latest deadline first).

+---

 ### Finding an internship by keyword
+Prerequisites: At least one internship has been added.

+Test case 1: Find by company name
+- Action: `find Microsoft`
+- Expected:
+  - All internships whose company name contains `Microsoft` (case-insensitive) are displayed.
+  - Each matching internship shows all details.

+Test case 2: Find by role name
+- Action: `find Intern`
+- Expected:
+  - All internships whose role contains `Intern` (case-insensitive) are displayed.
+  - Each matching internship shows all details.

+---

 ### Changing username
 Prerequisites: The application has been launched and the user is at the command prompt.